rickdeve/rickdeve/README.md

   "origin": "México",
   "experience": {
-    "programmer": "+4 years of job experience as Programmer", "tech lead": "+2 years of job experience as Programmer", "scrum master": "+1 years of experience as Scrum Master" },
+    "programmer": "+4 years of job experience as Programmer", "tech lead": "+2 years of job experience as tech lead", "scrum master": "+1 years of experience as Scrum Master" },
   "interests": [